Homeschooling: Early history

 For most of history, home-based education was common.
 In many cultures, home education often consisted of literacy training centered around religious texts, as well as basic math skills needed in everyday life.
 In past Christian-majority cultures, reading aloud, reciting, and memorizing passages from the Christian Bible and other writings was central to this practice, as well as workplace-based education such as apprenticeships.
 Enlisting professional tutors was an option available only to the wealthy.

 Home education and apprenticeship remained the main form of education until the 1830s.
-However, in the 18th century, the majority of Europeans lacked formal education.
+However, prior to the 18th century, the majority of Europeans lacked formal education.
 In the early 19th century, formal classroom schooling became the most common means of schooling throughout developed countries.
-As laws enforcing public school attendance proliferated, movements to resist such laws began to form.
+As laws enforcing public school attendance proliferated, movements resisting such laws began to form.

 Home education declined in the 19th and 20th centuries with the enactment of compulsory school attendance laws.
 However, it continued to be practised in isolated communities.
-What is now known as homeschooling began in the 1960s and 1970s with educational reformists dissatisfied with industrialized education.
+What can be considered contemporary homeschooling began in the 1960s and 1970s, led by educational reformists who were dissatisfied with industrialized education.